 In the northern part of Nigeria, there are 7 million children (Almajiris) that are out of school.
-That figure make up the 13.2 million out of school children in Nigeria according to the National Council for the Welfare of Destitutes.
+That figure makes up 13.2 million out of school children in Nigeria according to the National Council for the Welfare of Destitutes.

 After the colonization in 1904, the British claimed the system was a religious hoax, leading to the introduction of western education.
-Government susbsequently stopped funding and the school and its pupils were left to fend for themselves- the basis of the Almajiri problem in Nigeria.
+The government subsequently stopped funding and the school and its pupils were left to fend for themselves- the basis of the Almajiri problem in Nigeria.

-With 7 million Almajiris roaming the streets of the northern region, the current state of things pose a huge threat to a region where terrorism, banditry and kidnapping is starting to thrive.
+With seven million Almajiris roaming the streets of the northern region, the current state of things poses a huge threat to a region where terrorism, banditry, and kidnapping is starting to thrive.

 Sandra (@sEzekwesili) and Aghogho (@aghoghooboh) take an extensive look into the issue and try to unearth possible solutions and answers to the questions on our PM Hub show, Hard Facts.